akinaka-dd/LUAD-Spatial/README.md

 - Downloads and expands the datafile (LUAD3B_dat.tgz) in "dat" directory in the current working directory.

 ### 2. DOIT_Visium_LUAD3B.py
-- Generates a mask of Visium tissue region using H&E stain images in the output of SpaceRanger ("dat/Visium_FFPE_LUAD_3_B/spatial").
+- Generates masks of Visium tissue region using H&E stain images in the output of SpaceRanger ("dat/Visium_FFPE_LUAD_3_B/spatial").
 - Results are browsable from "FFPE_LUAD_3_B/FFPE_LUAD_3_B-Visium-MASK/FFPE_LUAD_3_B-Visium.html".

 <table>